k0rdent-oot/oot/NUTANIX.md

 ## Credentials Configuration

-There are two options for providing Nutanix credentials to CAPX:
+There are three options for providing Nutanix credentials to CAPX:

 ### Option 1: Global Credentials (Recommended)